What is Market Segmentation?

 1. Define and Analyze the Market

 Determine the objective and strategic intent of the marketing campaign that aligns with the organization’s mission.
 This will help in identifying the scope of your niche market and also your project.

 Understand the expectations you want to serve through this campaign.
 Then select the potential market segments accordingly and aggregate customers into homogeneous groups by developing a profile of their characteristics.

 Next, decide which market segmentation strategy sharpens your audience.
 Is it behavioral segmentation or demographic segmentation that is helping you get the right set of audience?
 As a recommendation, try to include psychographic segmentation gelled with other market segmentation strategies.

 After knowing your precise audience, study the needs and preferences of those targeted consumers to understand their requirements and pattern better.
 This will help in crafting your campaign message accordingly.

 5. Craft the Campaign & Validate the Assumptions

 Create a value proposition accordingly for that audience and do testing to validate your market segmentation strategies.
 If the results are positive, you can go ahead and apply the market segmentation strategies to the entire campaign.
 Long story short, people are more likely to appreciate and engage with brands that take the time to personalize their ads with dedicated offers created just for them.
-Also, it is a lot more sense to invest your time, money and efforts only on people who would be interested in your product.
+Also, it is a lot more sense to invest your time, money, and efforts only in people who would be interested in your product.
 So, it is advisable to segment your campaigns carefully.
-The better you know your target customer, the more personalized campaigns, and the higher fruitful conversions.
+The better you know your target customer, the more personalized campaigns and the higher fruitful conversions.